dexie/Dexie.js/addons/dexie-export-import/README.md

 * Atomic - import / export within one database transaction (optional)
 * Export speed: Using getAll() in chunks rather than openCursor().
 * Import speed: Using bulkPut() in chunks rather than put().
+* Can well be run from a Web Worker (better speed + doesn't lock GUI).
 * Can also export IndexedDB databases that was not created with Dexie.

 # Similar Libraries